 What’s an example of why an amino acid is so important?
 Take the smallest, glycine.
 It helps tighten the amino acids together, helping the overall chain to withstand stress.

 Is the use of Hydrolyzed Collagen Peptides safe?
-A study by Praet et al. notes that (1) Collagen Peptides are “generally recognized as safe” by the Food and Drug Administration (FDA), and (2) they included an adverse monitoring program that found no adverse effects other than mild soreness in the calf they attribute to the strengthening program.
+A study by Praet et al. notes that (1) Collagen Peptides are “generally recognized as safe” by the Food and Drug Administration (FDA), and (2) an adverse monitoring program found no adverse effects other than mild soreness in the calf they attribute to the strengthening program.
 However, the individual manufacturing process and final formula will impact whether there are human side effects, and need to be studied independently.

 Do we know anything about PhysiVāntage’s manufacturing process?
-The PhysiVāntage website states their product is obtained from a reputable source (“the worldwide leading producer of gelatin and collagen products”) and blended/packaged at a GMP-certified, FDA-registered facility (which is regulated for quality and consistency).
+The PhysiVāntage website states their product is obtained from a reputable source (“the worldwide leading producer of gelatin and collagen products”) and blended/packaged at a GMP-certified, FDA-registered facility (which are regulated for quality and consistency).

 Is there research showing an effect in humans?
 Studies on osteoarthritic populations have been completed since the 1980s.
 In 2017 a controlled study was carried out on a population with knee joint issues using collagen peptides.
 Also in 2017, 8 subjects using a supplement were found to have double the amount of bone-specific collagen amino acids within the blood than placebo while a similar effect was seen in engineered sinew.